 The Canis Panther has no recorded health-related issues or concerns.
 This breed typically lives for 10 to 11 years.
 Canis Panther is typically known as a healthy and hearty breed.
 They suffer from a few health problems, including hip dysplasia, elbow dysplasia, primary lens luxation – dislocation of the lens, vision issues sometimes leading to blindness, obesity, and bloat.

 Now, food is where this dog gets a little high maintenance.
 The Canis Panther requires upscale, high-quality food to maintain optimum health.
 A dog like this will eat about 4 to 10 cups of good quality dry dog food each day, split into at least two meals.
 The amount can vary somewhat because it depends on its size, health, activity level, age, and metabolism rate.

 Also Read: How To Find The Best Dry Dog Food

 Due to its size, this breed is more suited to homes, preferably with yards.
 They will likely be happy either indoors or out.
-A Canis will adapt to apartment life, but both the dog and its owners may find that a tight squeeze.
+A Canis will adapt to apartment life, but both the dog and its owners may find a tight squeeze.

 How to take care?

 The Canis Panther requires regular physical exercise to keep from getting restless and irritable.
 Long walks, running in the park or outdoor games can easily indulge them and help them vent their energies.
 The Canis Panther is a large dog, but he becomes the most awesome, strong, devoted pet and protector given love and proper care.

 A Canis Panther not receiving the proper amount of exercise and space will often act out by destroying property, chewing, barking, whining, and ignoring basic training such as housebreaking.